lrh12580/lrh12580.github.io/_pages/about.md

 Education
 ======
-* Ph.D in in Electircal and Computer Engineering, The University of Texas at Austin, 2025 (expected)
+* Ph.D. in in Electircal and Computer Engineering, The University of Texas at Austin, 2019 - 2025 (expected)
-* M.S. in Electircal and Computer Engineering, The University of Texas at Austin, 2024
+* M.S. in Electircal and Computer Engineering, The University of Texas at Austin, 2019 - 2024
-* B.S. in Computer Science, Shandong University, 2019
+* B.S. in Computer Science, Shandong University, 2015 - 2019

 Work experience
 ======
-* May 2024-Dec 2024: Research Scientist Intern
+* May 2024-Dec 2024: Research Scientist Intern, AI System Co-design
   * Meta

 * May 2023-Aug 2023: ASIC Engineer Intern, Architecture